Running Exposed Romex in Garage: Code & Best Practice

 Cables shall be concealed within walls, floors or ceilings that provide a thermal barrier of material that has at least a 15-minute finish rating as identified in listings of fire-rated assemblies.

-This makes it absolutely clear that Romex Cables shall be concealed within a 15-minute fire-rated sheathing such as drywall.
+This makes it clear that Romex Cables shall be concealed within a 15-minute fire-rated sheathing such as drywall.

 Article 334.15 Exposed Work